YannickJadoul/Parselmouth/pybind11/docs/upgrade.rst

 setting the ``-fvisibility=hidden`` flag in release mode.
 From now on, it's being applied unconditionally, even in debug mode and it can no longer be opted out of with the ``NO_EXTRAS`` option.
-The ``pybind11::module`` target now also adds this flag to it's interface.
+The ``pybind11::module`` target now also adds this flag to its interface.
 The ``pybind11::embed`` target is unchanged.

 The most significant change here is for the ``pybind11::module`` target.
 If you were previously relying on default visibility, i.e. if your Python module was